 The following example uses a Unix socket connection and shows the older format for invoking the utility from the command line, which is still valid:

-'''

-./bin/mysqlsh --socket=/tmp/mysql.sock --user=user -e "util.checkForServerUpgrade()"
+./bin/mysqlsh --socket=/tmp/mysql.sock --user=user -e "util.checkForServerUpgrade()" --js command.
+To use the Python version of an operation, such as util.check_for_server_upgrade(), you must add --py.

-'''